 To make read-backs easier, the Passport's LCD can display "shadows" much as they would appear on steno paper.
 These shadow strokes appear in the steno windows in varying shades of red.
-The darker shades of reds indicate keys that were depressed nearly enough to register as valid strokes.
-The lighter shades of red indicate keys that were depressed enough to be detected as a shadow stroke yet not enough to be close to the stroke registration threshold.
+The darker the shade of red, the closer the key was to the registration point: only slightly depressed.
 In the example below, while writing the stroke RAO a finger was dragged over the asterisk key causing a shadow.
 The extremely light red color of the asterisk tells us that the asterisk was very lightly depressed and most likely unintentional.

-If you find that you consistently have a shadow stroke that should be a registered keystroke, adjust that particular key's registration point to make it more sensitive (raise that key's registration column).
+If you find that you consistently have a shadow stroke that should be a registered key, raise that key's registration column.

-If you have a stroke that is consistently registering as a valid keystroke when it should not, adjust that particular key's registration point to make that key less sensitive (lower that key's registration column).
+If you have a stroke that is consistently registering as a valid keystroke when it should not, lower that key's registration point to make it less sensitive.

-You can turn Shadow Tracking on or off in the Menu/Setup/Input dialog.
+Note: You can turn Shadow Tracking on or off in the Menu/Setup/Input dialog.